msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/5_Monitor, Troubleshoot, and Optimize Azure Solutions/5_1_Integrate_Caching_and_Content_Delivery/readme.md

         - risk of outdated data
           - lower TTL should be used for dynamic data to match data change rate
   - Setting expiration time for redis cache
-    - provide TTL value in StringSet method.
+    - provide TTL value in ***StringSet*** method.
     - e.g. _cache.StringSet("myKey", "my Value", new TimeSpan(3, 0, 0)); -> setting 3 hours as expiry time
     - i.e. after 3 hours, key will be removed from cache
-  - Connecting web app to redis cache demo using StackExchange.Redis client
+  - Connecting web app to redis cache demo using ***StackExchange.Redis client***
   - Best practices for using Azure Redis Cache
     - in-memory database: so, possibility of data loss
     - always set expiry time
     - add jitter to spread database load
+      - jitter => varying expiry time
-      - all objects must not expire at the same time
+      - i.e. all objects must not expire at the same time
       - expire time should be spread across objects
-      - jitter => varying expiry time
     - avoid caching large objects(to avoid timeouts)
-      - break them down into separate smaller objects if needed and cache them individually
+      - break them down into separate smaller objects and if needed, cache them individually
     - redis must be in same region as the app
       - if app is in diff regions, we must have redis in each of the region.
-- Implementing Application Caching Patterns
+- Implementing ***Application Caching Patterns***
   - used to increase application's performance, scalability and resilience.
-  - ***Cache-aside pattern***
+  - ***Cache-aside pattern/Data cache***
     - db query is costly and copying whole db to memory is also
     - hence, we copy data into cache which is faster
     - query is first checked in cache instead of db